SchematicHQ/contracts/terms/index_direct.md

 # 9. **Limitation of Liability**

 ## 9.1 Liability Caps.
-**Each party’s total cumulative liability for all claims arising out of or relating to this Agreement will not be more than the General Cap Amount.**
+**Each party’s total cumulative liability for all claims arising out of or relating to this Agreement will not be more than the fees paid by Customer to Provider in the 12 month period immediately before the claim.**

 ## 9.2 Damages Waiver.
 **Each party’s liability for any claim or liability arising out of or relating to this Agreement will be limited to the fullest extent permitted by Applicable Laws.
 Under no circumstances will either party be liable to the other for lost profits or revenues, or for consequential, special, indirect, exemplary, punitive, or incidental damages relating to this Agreement, even if the party is informed of the possibility of this type of damage in advance.**